Jaxkr/PiPress/README.md

 - You need the 1 GB file [pi-billion.txt](https://stuff.mit.edu/afs/sipb/contrib/pi/pi-billion.txt) in order for this to work.

 ## Usage
 First, download [pi-billion.txt](https://stuff.mit.edu/afs/sipb/contrib/pi/pi-billion.txt) and put it in the same folder as pipress.py.
-Then, `cd` into your pipress directory.
+Then, `cd` into your pipress directory and run:
 `python3 pipress.py yourinputfile.txt`

-This outputs yourinputfile.txt.pipress
+This outputs `yourinputfile.txt.pipress`

 To decompress simply run the following:
 `python3 decompress.py yourinputfile.txt.pipress`

 This will recreate the original file.
 This works with any binary file.
 Images, zip archives, you name it!
 Enjoy the future of compression.